ASEV Selects 2019 Best Enology and Viticulture Papers

 Each year, the ASEV Best Paper Awards Committee evaluates all manuscripts published in the American Journal of Enology and Viticulture (AJEV) during the previous year and selects one paper in viticulture and one in enology that reflects outstanding research and a substantial contribution to the field.
 The 2018 Best Paper Award Committee includes Patty Skinkis (Chair) of Oregon State University, Corvallis; Lindsay Jordan of E & J Gallo Winery (California); Kevin Ker of Brock University (Canada); Russell Moss of Cornell University (New York); Merilark Padgett-Johnson of Santa Rosa Junior College (California); Leticia Chacón-Rodríguez of Safe Harbor Wines (California); Scott Dwyer of Chemeketa Community College (Oregon); Joe Shirley of Trinchero Family Estate (California); and David Sorokowsky (California).

-The authors will be presented with a plaque and monetary award at the 70th ASEV National Conference on June 17-20 in Napa, California at the Napa Valley Marriott Hotel.
+The authors will be presented with a plaque at the 70th ASEV National Conference on June 17-20 in Napa, California at the Napa Valley Marriott Hotel.
 Both papers are highlighted on www.ajevonline.org and are available free of charge.